From no-annual-fee options to cards with high yearly caps and valuable benefits, you’re guaranteed to find a grocery card that matches your lifestyle.

 |$95 ($0 intro annual fee for the first year)

 |$250 statement credit when you spend $3,000 in the first 6 months

 |$200 if you spend $500 in the first 3 months

 How to choose a card for grocery shopping

-Shopping for groceries is one of the main weekly expenses in most American households, so it makes sense to open a credit card that will allow you to earn cash back on grocery purchases.
+Shopping for groceries is one of the main weekly expenses in most American households, so it makes sense to open a credit card that will allow you to earn cash back or points on grocery purchases.